Vishnu-V-7/Career-Transition/README.md

 Hi, I'm Vishnu.

-I am a Data Analyst with 2+ years of experience in Excel, Tableau, SQL and Workforce Analytics.
+Data Analyst with 2+ years of experience in Workforce Analytics, Excel, Tableau, reporting automation, and SQL.
+Passionate about building AI-powered data solutions.

 This repository documents my journey of transitioning into an AI Engineer and Data Engineer.